elotusteam/challenges/frontend-2.md

 ## Requirements

 - Please use ReactJS with typescript
-- Please use Scss
+- Please use SCSS
-- Please do not use any css framework or UI library
+- Please do not use any CSS/SCSS framework or UI library

 ## Video Walkthrough